BradfordOnAvonRFC/BradfordOnAvonRFC.github.io/_pages/info.markdown

 A defibrillator can be found at the club house.

 ## Matches
-The festival will be played as a round-robin playing opportunity where equal team and player participation is the emphasis.
-Scores will not be recorded and therefore winning does not affect your on-going participation as every team plays the same appropriate number of matches.
-There are no winners/runners-up trophies.
+The festival will be played as a round-robin format.
+Matches will not be scored, instead the focus is on player participation, rugby skills, enjoyment and the RFU’s TREDS core values.

+Each club in each age group will be asked to vote for the team showing the best Spirit of Rugby according to the RFU’s core principles of TREDS: a Spirit of Rugby trophy will be awarded at the end of each age group's matches.
+Additionally, participant medals will be presented to all players.

 Please respect the RFU’s Half Game Rule and age grade best practice of fielding teams of mixed ability.